 It turns out that colour analysis was the trigger needed – my daughter quickly culled the large quantity of black clothes (and tatty tights) she had accumulated.
 A big pile quickly emerged for charity.
 For me, my weakness was dark grey.
 My main challenge was that as a professional declutterer I didn’t actually have a massive amount of clothes- so couldn’t afford to ditch all my Winter colours immediately.
 Following Emilie’s advice, we both bought a few basic tops in our best colours to get used to wearing them.
 At the same time we started working out the gaps in our wardrobes.

 I’m always fascinated to look inside clients’ wardrobes.
 Clothes are often predominately black which is pretty unforgiving – even for Winters.
 We are definitely scared of using colour!
-Often there can be a clear sense of a seasonal palette- but not always the most flattering one.
+Often there is a clear sense of a seasonal palette- but not always the most flattering one.
 I highly recommend you consider getting colour analysis done.
 It is a one off lifetime investment, a lovely experience (take a friend to watch/ join in!) and really does help reduce decision-fatigue.
 And decluttering and organising your wardrobe, seasonal swatch in hand, is sooo much easier!

 If you’ve enjoyed this blog, have a read about how Style Analysis was the final piece of my puzzle.